the-technat/the-technat/content/posts/sway-de.md

 Linus is always broken and nothing is perfect:

-- Sway doesn't have the abbility to mirror outputs (https://github.com/swaywm/sway/issues/1666)
+- Sway doesn't have the abbility to mirror outputs (https://github.com/swaywm/sway/issues/1666) -> There are workarounds
 - Ranger cannot connect to sshfs, sftp, nfs, smb using my config (rarely used, but would be nice if we could do that)
 - Gnome Keyring should be unlocked using the Yubikey automatically
 - NFT tables firewall not setup (open to the public)